MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Alternate registration flow from Security Info (iOS)
-If a user is unable to sign in to the Authenticator to register a passkey, you can fall back to triggering registration directly from Security Info.
+If a user is unable to sign in to Authenticator to register a passkey, they can fall back to triggering registration directly from Security Info with WebAuthn.
 If initiating this flow from a browser on a different device, Bluetooth, an internet connection, and connectivity to these two endpoints must be allowed in your organization to enable cross-device registration and authentication:

 - cable.ua5v.com
 - cable.auth.com